yorkie-team/dashboard/design/rpc-error-handling.md

 ## Summary

-When the RPC request fails, we throw a custom RPCError.
-Then common RPCErrors are handled by setting the global error state in the Redux middleware, and specific RPCErrors are handled by setting an error state in the reducer.
+We implement a custom thunk to handle errors commonly encountered during asynchronous actions.
+In the `extraReducers` section, we address specific errors for each action, while common errors or other exceptions are managed by the Redux middleware.

 ### Goals